typelevel/fs2/docs/guide.md

 s1b: fs2.Stream[fs2.Pure,Int] = Stream(..)
 ```

-The `s1` stream has the type `Stream[Nothing,Int]`.
-It's output type is of course `Int`, and its effect type is `Nothing`, which means it does not require evaluation of any effects to produce its output.
-Streams that don't use any effects are sometimes called _pure_ streams.
+The `s1` stream has the type `Stream[Pure,Int]`.
+It's output type is of course `Int`, and its effect type is `Pure`, which means it does not require evaluation of any effects to produce its output.
+Streams that don't use any effects are called _pure_ streams.
 You can convert a pure stream to a `List` or `Vector` using:

 ```scala
 scala> s1.toList